All posts by Webmaster

 This program will focus on acoustic, instrumental old time fiddle tunes learned by ear.
 For a sense of the type of music we will explore, click here.
 This will be a relaxed and inviting space to work on tunes as a group.
 Note that the library also hosts a once a month jam session for more advanced players.
 For more information about either program, please contact us by e-mail All acoustic instruments welcome.

-Browse our New Seed Library
+Browse our Seed Library – Free Seeds!

 Patrons throughout the three-county library system have participated enthusiastically in free seed exchanges.
 We hope gardeners of all ages and skill levels will donate and cultivate!
 Patrons throughout the three-county library system have participated enthusiastically in free seed exchanges.
 We hope gardeners of all ages and skill levels will donate and cultivate!